materials needed to build a house

 Finishing Materials

-Finishing materials add the final touches to your home, enhancing its beauty and functionality.
+Finishing house materials add the final touches to your home, enhancing its beauty and functionality.

 Glass